LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Note, the use of the surrounding bracket, such as `[mi_us]` is optional; `mi_us` is also valid.

 ## Batch/transaction support
-The IBM FHIR Server implements the HL7 FHIR [batch/transaction](https://hl7.org/fhir/R4B/http.html#transaction) endpoint.
+The LinuxForHealth FHIR Server implements the HL7 FHIR [batch/transaction](https://hl7.org/fhir/R4B/http.html#transaction) endpoint.
 We support the batch/transaction processing rules as defined in the specification and we support resolving and replacing both:
 * literal references to [bundle-local identities](https://hl7.org/fhir/R4B/bundle.html#bundle-unique) for creates and updates in batch and transaction bundles; and
 * [conditional literal references](https://hl7.org/fhir/R4B/http.html#trules) for creates and updates in a transaction bundle.